Shah114/ChatBot-GeminiAPI/README.md

 ## Acknowledgments
 * Streamlit for providing an easy-to-use framework for creating web applications.
 * Gemini API for powering the conversational AI.
-* dotenv for managing environment variables.
+* dotenv for managing environment variables. <br/>

+## Contrubuting
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.